nat-davydova/smoothScrollTo-concept/README.md

   const currentTarget = e.target;

-  // Here, we implement the event delegation pattern: we check if the element is a navigation link or if it is a descendant of one.
+  // Here, we implement the event delegation pattern: we check if the element is a navigation link or if it is a descendant of one
   // If it is a navigation link or a descendant of one, the navigation link element will be stored in currentLink
   // If not, null will be stored in the currentLink const currentLink = currentTarget.closest(`.${DOM.navLink}`);